Hossein Shamkhani: Weapons sales investigation

 According to U.S. officials, Shamkhani is a key figure in the supply of Iranian weapons to Russia.
 Through a network of companies, including the Dubai-based Crios Shipping LLC, he is accused of transporting missiles, drone components, and dual-use goods.

 JPMorgan investigation

 The U.S. Treasury Department is investigating JPMorgan Chase's relationship with a hedge fund reportedly connected to Iranian oil trader Hossein Shamkhani's network.
 According to Bloomberg LP, capital from Shamkhani's oil deals is being funneled to Ocean Leonid through shell companies, with Western lenders like JPMorgan reportedly providing financial support.
 This has raised concerns about the fund’s potential compliance with sanctions.

+Sanctions and legal actions

+On 21 July 2025, the European Union added Shamkhani, Milavous Group Ltd. and Admiral Group to its sanctions list as part of its 18th sanctions package against Russia, describing him as "a central player" in Russia's "shadow fleet".
+On 30 July 2025, the U.S. Treasury's Office of Foreign Assets Control (OFAC) designated more than 50 individuals and entities and identified over 50 vessels in what it described as its largest Iran-related action since 2018, naming Shamkhani as the controller of the network.
+On 21 August 2025, the United Kingdom imposed matching designations on Shamkhani, Milavous Group, Admiral Shipping Group, Ocean Leonid Investments and the Petrochemical Commercial Company.

+An investigation by the Organized Crime and Corruption Reporting Project in March 2026 reported that Shamkhani and his brother Abolfazl had acquired four luxury villas in Dubai's Golf Place and Jumeirah Bay Island developments worth about US$29 million at the time of purchase, held under their Dominica identities as "Hugo Hayek" and "Sami Hayek".
+Dominica later revoked Shamkhani's passport after the U.S. sanctions.

+On 6 March 2026, the United States Department of Justice filed two civil forfeiture complaints in a federal court in Washington, D.C., seeking to seize more than US$15.3 million allegedly connected to wire transfers by front companies in the Shamkhani network.
+The U.S. Treasury has also opened an investigation into JPMorgan Chase's dealings with Ocean Leonid Investments over potential sanctions exposure.